IxDay/ixday.github.com/content/post/building_a_web_microframework_in_go_part_01.md

 I built a various set of services using both approach and now I realize that building your own wrappers around stdlib is not that hard.
-So, in this serie of posts I will show you how to do it.
+So, in this serie of posts I will show you how to do it:

-Here is a list of what we will try to achieve:

 - __Part One:__ write clean and extensible golang structures, we will start with a level based prefix logger.